PopularPays/ember_interview_practice/README.md

 ### Deliverables

 Please share the project that is runnable locally.
-Please share via a private github repo by adding @bauerjon as a collaborator.
+To submit the project please archive the project in a ZIP and email it to `ian@popularpays.com`.

 ### Sample Api Requests